 On March 11, 2020, the World Health Organization characterized an outbreak of a novel strain of coronavirus (COVID-19) as a pandemic.
 In addition, multiple jurisdictions in the U.S. have declared a state of emergency.
 It is anticipated that these impacts will continue for some time.
-A federal moratorium on evictions for nonpayment of rents was effective beginning in September 2020 and has been extended through at least March 31, 2021.
+A federal moratorium on evictions for nonpayment of rents was effective beginning in September 2020 and was in effect for the majority of 2021.
 In response to the pandemic, the Partnership has suspended some activities and moved others to teleconference or remote work only.
 Future potential impacts may include disruptions or restrictions on the property management staff's ability to work or the tenants' ability to pay the required monthly charges.
 Operating functions that may be impacted include applications, recertifications and maintenance.
 Changes to the operating environment may increase operating costs or disrupt revenue streams.
 The future effects and potential financial impacts of these events are unknown.